-More than knowing the answer, knowing the next measures to take is of higher importance.
+More than knowing the answer, knowing the next measures to take is more important.

 For the past years, companies look for Business Process Outsourcing (BPO) firms for the execution of their non-core business functions.
 These are low-skill, time-consuming jobs that business owners wanted to get out of their way for better maximization of time, money and effort on crucial business aspects.
 This is the type of work that kept the BPO industry growing into the robust sector it is today.